Library Functions

 # Add or update a key=value pair in the config.

-config_set username bob
+config_set username Operations

 # Delete a key from the config.